-Competitive intelligence (CI) is the process of systematically gathering, monitoring, analyzing, and disseminating external information of strategic value to an organizations, for example information about competitors, customers, markets, and products.
+Competitive intelligence (CI) is the process of systematically gathering, monitoring, analyzing, and disseminating external information of strategic value to an organization, for example information about competitors, customers, markets, and products.
 The purpose of CI is decision support, that is, providing key decision makers with the insights they need to make informed strategic choices about current or potential competitive threats and opportunities.

 LIS professionals who do CI research and analysis most often work in for-profit organizations.
 They may gather competitive intelligence (sometimes also known as business intelligence) about rival companies, emerging market opportunities, potential partners, companies to acquire, and myriad other types of threats and opportunities.
 In addition to excellent general research skills (for example, those possessed by many LIS professionals), CI specialists may also have a business degree (BA or MBA) or broad and deep knowledge in a certain field, for example, pharmaceuticals or telecommunications.
 However, this additional expertise is not necessary to thrive as a CI researcher.